gjbadros/hass-vantage/README.md

 Note that unless you delete the entity registry and rebuild it (as described above) this will only rename the friendly names of entities and not the entity name.

 In some cases the Vantage component uses object names to infer functionality, since the Vantage metadata makes it hard to determine.
-If a light's name ends in ` COLOR` it is assumed to be a color load.
-If the load type is `High Voltage
-Relay` then it assumes it is a switch and not a light.
+If a light's name ends in `xxx COLOR` it is assumed to be a color load.
+If the load type is `High Voltage Relay` then it assumes it is a switch and not a light.

 ## Grouping Lights